dusk-network/docs-public/src/content/docs/learn/glossary.md

 #### Lightspeed

-Lightspeed is the Dusk L2 solution, fully EVM compatible.
-It allows Dusk to be even more scalable, and make it fully interoperable with EVMs-based blockchains.
+Lightspeed is the Dusk L2 solution that offers full EVM equivalence.
+Lightspeed allows Dusk to scale even further and maintain full interoperability with EVM-based blockchains.

 #### LUX